 If your little one is unable to rest due to stubborn sinusitis, try out a slightly aggressive home-based treatment.
 Mix one drop of tea tree oil with coconut or almond oil and apply this on the baby’s nostrils using a cotton swab.
 The anti-fungal and anti-bacterial properties of tea tree oil help your little one to fight the infection and prove to be an effective sinus medicine for kids.

-Offer your child water and fresh juices through the day to keep her body hydrated.
-This will help loosen mucus and clear the child’s sinuses in the most natural way possible.
+Feed your child water and fresh juices through the day to keep his body hydrated.
+This will help loosen mucus and clear the sinuses in the most natural way possible.

 Dip a clean washcloth or a soft hand towel in a bowl of hot water.
 Ensure the towel is warm and not hot when you apply it on your child’s face.
 Applying this encourages mucus draining and keeps the discomfort to a minimum level.